-For organizations planning to seek CMMC Level 3 compliance, adhering to NIST SP 800-171 offers a head start.
-By complying with NIST SP 800-171, organizations will have hit on 110 of the same controls covered by CMMC.
-As the CMMC framework includes only 20 more controls than SP 800-171, organizations would only need to add a handful of further controls to be Level 3 compliant.
+For organizations planning to seek CMMC Level 2 compliance, adhering to NIST SP 800-171 offers a head start.
+By complying with NIST SP 800-171, organizations will have hit on the same controls covered by CMMC Level 2.

 This step on your CMMC compliance checklist may, in fact, be mandatory for your organization.
 The DoD requires, via the updated Defense Federal Acquisition Regulation (DFARS) 7012 clause, organizations to prove NIST SP 800-171 compliance for any new contracts, as a means of easing the transition to CMMC in the coming years.

-Regardless of whether your organization is seeking a new contract or just working toward becoming CMMC-ready, NIST SP 800-171 is a good interim step toward this new rule.
+Regardless of whether your organization is seeking a new contract or just working toward becoming CMMC-ready, NIST SP 800-171 is a good interim step toward the newest rule.

 5. Find the Right Partners

-CMMC certification must be completed through a certified CMMC third-party assessment organization (C3PAO).
+CMMC certification must be completed through an authorized CMMC third-party assessment organization (C3PAO).
 As with most audits, finding the right firm is paramount.
 And a good firm will be more than a vendor; they’ll be a partner.

 Many of the certifications and ATOs you pursue will interact with CMMC in various ways, and the right long-term partner can help you pursue a smart strategy to address your compliance needs and goals.
 For example, at A-LIGN, we worked with our client Aires to streamline their audits and get ready for CMMC.

 A good auditing firm will be paying close attention to CMMC right now, attending the CMMC-AB town halls, and becoming a CMMC expert.
-Before the final rule comes down in 2021, find a partner who can help you prepare, guide you through the process, and keep you updated on CMMC news.
+Before the DoD releases their final guidance for CMMC assessments, find a partner who can help you prepare, guide you through the process, and keep you updated on CMMC news.

 Start Your CMMC Checklist Today

-Getting started with CMMC may seem daunting; this is a new framework, and there are many unanswered questions.
+Getting started with CMMC may seem daunting; this is a new framework, and there are still many unanswered questions.
 However, organizations can make a CMMC compliance checklist and tick off several steps in the meantime to prepare.
-By understanding the use of CUI internally, implementing controls ahead of time, and more, organizations can face the final rule in 2021 with confidence.
+By understanding the use of CUI internally, implementing controls ahead of time, and more, organizations can face the final updates with confidence.